 For much more fruity fascinating facts about the pineapple, I recommend Gary Okihiro's book, Pineapple Culture.

-- The queen of pineapples is the Victoria pineapple - smaller than the others (Cayenne or Sweet) and most concentrated in flavour.
-Its name comes from Queen Victoria, who particularly adored pineapple.
+The queen of sweet pineapples is the Victoria pineapple.
+It's smaller than the others (Cayenne or Sweet) and most concentrated in flavour.
+It got its name from Queen Victoria, who particularly adored this kind of pineapple.
 The best are found on Île de la Réunion.
-Victorias are so sweet and small that you can eat the core, normally inedible in other varieties;

-According to Aprifel, pineapples are high in vitamin C, vitamin B9 and Manganese; High in fibre, it also includes an enzyme called Bromelaine which helps aid our digestion of protein; - Pineapple side effects?
+According to Aprifel for the French Ministry of Agriculture, pineapples are high in vitamin C, vitamin B9 and Manganese.
+High in fibre, they include an enzyme called Bromelaine which helps aid our digestion of protein.

-As my husband grew up in the Ivory Coast for 17 years, the enzymes are apparently not good for the teeth if eaten in huge quantities.
-So, if you plan on having a huge pineapple feast, brush your teeth after consuming them; - How to choose:
+As my husband grew up in the Ivory Coast for 17 years, these enzymes are apparently not good for the teeth if eaten raw in huge quantities.
+So, if you plan on having a huge pineapple feast, brush your teeth well after consuming them or cook pineapple to destroy the enzyme.

-the best pineapples should be heavy and fragrant.
+The best pineapples should be heavy and fragrant.
 They normally weigh in at 1-2kg.
 It should be firm but slightly soft to show it's ripe.
 Ensure there are no marks.
-Don't worry about the pineapple's colour, as this isn't a factor for choosing - each variety has a different shade. - How to store:
+Don't worry about the pineapple's colour, as this isn't a factor for choosing - each variety has a different shade.

 Serving Ideas for Pineapples

-Here's a serving idea, thanks to a training course I had with chef Frédéric Jaunault (Meilleur Ouvrier de France, specialist in fruits and vegetables).
-He served an exotic fruit salad in an upside down, directly on its leaves.
-Cut it horizontally, hollow out half of it and mix with other exotic fruits, lime juice, ginger and a hint of Cayenne spice.
+To make your own, cut it horizontally, hollow out half of it and mix with other tropical fruits, lime juice, ginger and a hint of Cayenne spice.
 Scoop out the inside flesh using a grapefruit knife or a long serrated bread knife.

 Alternatively, pineapple is also great served with savoury.
 Chop up the fruit into chunks and fry with a Caribbean style chicken curry and serve in the same way above.
 Also goes well with duck and hams.